-We focus on Neuroeconomics a.k.a.
-Decision Neuroscience, a nascent area that is at the intersection between neuroscience and social science disciplines.
-The broad goal of our research is to understand the cognitive and neurobiological foundation of social decision-making at the mechanistic level.
-Our work uses neuroscience techniques and models of economic choice to identify neural substrates of complex social behavior, both in healthy and clinical populations.
+We study neuroeconomics (aka decision neuroscience), a nascent area that is at the interaction between neuroscience and social science disciplines.
+The broad goal of our research is to understand the neural and cognitive processes that give rise to motivation, strategies, and beliefs in social decision-making.
+We use neuroscience techniques and models of economic choice to identify neural substrates of complex social behavior, both in adults and adolescents, in healthy and clinical populations.
 Read more...

 Interested in participating our experiments?

 We regularly recruit healthy adults and/or adolescents to participate in various kinds of decision-making experiments.
 Please follow us on weChat for the latest information about our studies.